FICUS KERKHOVENII Valeton (1906) SECTION CONOSYCEAE

 (2) One of the three basal bracts on the fig is usually much smaller than the others (Laman & Weiblen 1998)

-Distribution: Widespread but generally very scarce in lowland forests throughout Borneo.
-Not recorded from Kinabalu.
+Distribution: Widespread but generally scarce in lowland forests throughout Borneo.
+Recorded from Poring but otherwise no records from Kinabalu.
 At Gng Palung in W. Kalimantan Laman & Weiblen recorded that this fig was uncommon in freshwater swamp but common in alluvial bench forest through to lowland granite.
-At Lambir it is the third commonest strangler with 11 individuals in the 52ha plot.
+At Lambir it is the third commonest strangler with 11 individuals in the 52 ha plot.
 Sabah: The most common large strangler at Maliau with two very large individuals on the main road near the Maliau Study Centre.
-Brunei: No records.
+Brunei: Brunei river, Temada, Wasai Bedanu.
 Sarawak: Sg Batu, Lundu.
 Kalimantan: Gng Palung-common.
 Sengatta-Kutai-common.
 There are no records from central and south Kalimantan.

-Range: Malaya, Sumatra, Borneo.
+Range: Prefers wet rainforest and unlikely to be found in open countryside in contrast to Ficus drupacea which has the opposite habits.
+A Sundaland endemic recorded from Malaya, Sumatra and Borneo.
 In Singapore listed as critically endangered.
 There are several fine examples in the Singapore Botanic Gardens including one at Tai Chi Plaza and another very large example in the rain forest area.

 A group of Singaporeans enjoying Tai Chi exercises underneath a fine Ficus kerkhovenii in the Singapore Botanic Gardens.